Are you getting the most out of your Data and Metrics? Find out how to Leverage It.

 Using Google Analytics data, you can easily figure out whether your web traffic is coming from mobile devices or desktops.
 Today, more and more people are using mobile devices for internet browsing and online shopping.

 If you haven’t optimized your website to provide an optimal experience to mobile users, then you have to fix it right away.
 Better still, opt for responsive website design so that your users get the best experience, irrespective of the device they’re on.

-Keep on eye on mobile bounce rates.
-If your website has less than optimal loading speeds and responsiveness, then you are bound to lose out a large chunk of your mobile visitors.
+Keep an eye on mobile bounce rates.
+If your website has less than optimal loading speeds and responsiveness, then you are bound to lose out on a large chunk of your mobile visitors.